loann-rio/US_car_crash_analysis/README.md

 - Visualizations highlighting key trends, such as accident frequency during specific weather conditions.
 - Observations and insights into traffic and weather interactions.

-## Contribution
-Contributions to improve this analysis or extend its scope are welcome.
-Please fork the repository and submit a pull request with your changes.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-## Contact
-For any questions or feedback, feel free to reach out to the project maintainer.